DJ Ötzi

-Gerhard "Gerry" Friedle (born 7 January 1971), better known by his stage name DJ Ötzi ([ˈdiːdʒɛɪ ˈœtsiː]), is an Austrian pop and Schlager singer.
+Gerhard "Gerry" Friedle (born 7 January 1971), better known by his stage name DJ Ötzi ([ˈdiːdʒɛɪ ˈœtsiː]), is an Austrian music producer and singer.
 Successful mainly in German-speaking countries, he is best known in the English-speaking world for his 2000 single "Hey Baby (Uhh, Ahh)", a cover version of the Bruce Channel song "Hey!
 Baby".
 His stage name comes from Ötzi the Iceman, the name given to the 5,300-year-old frozen remains of a mummified man discovered in 1991 in South Tyrol's Ötztal Alps.

 Biography

 Early life

 Ötzi was born Gerhard Friedle in St. Johann, Tirol, the son of Anton Friedle.
 Shortly after birth, his mother, aged 17 at the time, gave him up for adoption.
 He was raised by foster parents and later by his paternal grandparents in the nearby village of Erpfendorf in Tirol.
 At a young age, Ötzi suffered from epilepsy.
 At age 16, he was homeless and lived on the streets for a short time.
-His career arose gradually, first working as a student cook, then on being discovered at a karaoke competition, went on to work as an entertainer (animateur), DJ and singer in discothèques around Austria, as well as in tourist destinations Mallorca and Turkey.
+His career rose gradually, first working as a student cook, then upon being discovered at a karaoke competition, went on to work as an entertainer (animateur), DJ and singer in discothèques around Austria, as well as in tourist destinations Mallorca and Turkey.
 In 2002, before the birth of his daughter, Ötzi suffered a severe form of conductive hearing loss.

 Musical career

 Debut album and early success

 In 1999, DJ Ötzi released the single "Anton aus Tirol".
 The song was a massive hit in German-speaking countries, reaching number one in Austria and Germany, while it peaked at number two in Belgium, the Netherlands, and Switzerland.
-The song spent 75 weeks in the Austrian charts and was number-one for ten weeks.
+The song spent 75 weeks in the Austrian charts and was number one for ten weeks.
 The success of the single propelled the release of the Anton (feat.
 DJ Ötzi) album Das Album in 2000.